Overview of WiFi forensics

 Radio frequency spectrum

-Currently, almost none of those kinds of devices cooperate.
+Currently, very few of those kinds of devices cooperate to share the spectrum.

 Additionally, there can be energy emissions in that spectrum that are not transmissions.